FlosMume/AI-Research-Assistant-Starter/README.md

 ## Why this repo

-- Clean, interview‑ready structure suitable for pinning on your GitHub profile
+- Clean structure suitable for pinning on your GitHub profile
 - Swappable components (ASR / Retriever / Summarizer / TTS)
 - Small, readable codebase with a simple test to validate imports
 - No proprietary assets or heavy data included